omni-/Realm/README.md

-TextAdventure
+Realm
 =============

-A simple text adventure in C#
+A text-based rpg written in C#
+Make sure to unzip the game file before running.
 All rights reserved.
+Copyright 2013.